-So for a curry in a relative hurry I always use my Instant Pot.
+So for a curry in a relative hurry my go-to is this Instant Pot Lamb Curry.
 I bought an Instant Pot just over two years ago with the intention of using it to make bone broth.
 But since then I’ve starting making everything from soup to chili to rice and even yogurt in it.
 It’s one of the few appliances that gets a full-time spot on my kitchen counter because I use it nearly everyday.
 And sometimes even 2 or 3 times a day.

 I know what you’re thinking.
 Pressure cooking is SCARY and you could blow up.
 We’ve all heard the horror stories of pressure cooking gone terribly wrong but I’m here to say that the Instant Pot is so easy to use that it’s nearly foolproof.
 And it has a load of safety mechanisms built in so you’d be hard pressed to blow the thing up.

 I have the Instant Pot IP-Duo60.
 It’s a 7-in-1 Multi-Functional Cooker that functions as a Pressure Cooker, Slow Cooker, Rice Cooker, Yogurt Maker, Steamer and Warmer and has a indispensable sauté/browning feature.
 This last feature means I no longer have to brown my meat or sauté my onions on the stovetop first (something I like to do to enhance the flavor of a dish – but it’s not necessary if you’re short on time).

 In this recipe we use the sauté function to simmer the curry after cooking to reduce and thicken the sauce and cook the zucchini before serving.